Toronto Tabla Ensemble

 The Toronto Tabla Ensemble (TTE) is a non-profit charitable organization founded by Artistic Director and tabla master Ritesh Das.
 The performing ensemble has toured Canada coast-to-coast six times, toured Australia in 2006, and India in 2011.

 Since 1996 the TTE has produced numerous music videos and seven albums, including Firedance, which received a nomination for the Juno Award for Best Global Album.
 Their original music has been used in numerous films and commercials, and in 2003 the Ensemble was commissioned to create the theme music for CBC Radio’s daily morning show, Metro Morning.

 History

 Ritesh Das founded the Toronto Tabla Ensemble in 1991 when he first presented a group of his students at the Harbourfront Centre in Toronto.
 From then on his mission was to collaborate with other artists and cultures.
 One of his first collaborations was with Japanese Taiko drummer Kiyoshi Nagata who later went on to form Nagata Shachu.
 Other collaborator include: kathak dancers Pandit Chitesh Das, multi-instrumentalist George Koller, composer Donald Quan, flamenco artist Esmeralda Enrique and in 2006 the TTE paired up with Canadian musician Jeff Martin from The Tea Party and toured Canada and Australia.
+They have also created and performed songs with famous canadian singer, Bif Naked.

 Their latest collaboration featured bagpiper Craig Downie from Enter the Haggis and created a music video 'Unexpected Guests' featuring over 50 artists which was completed a few weeks before the pandemic outbreak in March 2020.